Independent Testing Demonstrates Requirement For Compression Sleeves

 The requirement for Compression Sleeves

 Changes to building requirements brought on by the learnings from the Grenfell disaster has seen an increase in the use of mineral wool insulation in conjunction with brick tie and channel systems.
-Manufacturers such as Rockwool and Knauf have both seen an increase in demand for their non-combustible insulation.
+Manufacturers such as Rockwool and Knauf have both seen demand rise for their non-combustible insulation.

 Phenolic insulation was widely used on high rise construction projects.
 This rigid insulation solution provided a stable base to fix FrameFix™ channel through to the SFS.
 However, the increase in the specification of compressible mineral wool insulation has prompted ACS to investigate the effects of the change and what can be done to reduce any movement now present within the system.
 As with any change in product usage, ACS always test our products to ensure they are compliant and safe.